djchateau/ServerBackupUtility/ServerBackupUtility/Resources/Readme.txt

 1) Run the ServerBackupUtility-Installer.exe on your Windows server.

-2) Open the application folder, which can be found at \Program Files\ServerBackupUtility.
+2) Open the application folder, which can be found at \Program Files\Server Backup Utility, or click on the Backup Scheduler Desktop shortcut.

-3) Edit the DirectBackupPaths.txt file to point to the files you wish to directly back up.
+3) Edit the DirectBackupPaths.config file to point to the files you wish to directly back up.
 The utility will transfer each of these files directly to the FTP server and place them in a folder labeled with the current date.

 4) Edit the ServerBackupUtility.exe.config file to point to a folder that contains sub-folders which you wish to archive.
 For example, your Web sites can all be located under a root folder \Webs.
 The root folder name should be placed in the config file.
 The utility will archive all the sub-folders (the Web sites) under the root folder, and place them in a temporary folder (also configurable in the config file) for transfer to the FTP server.
 You can add as many root folders as you wish, but the utility always looks in the root folder for sub-folders to archive.
 As this time, you cannot archive a root folder directly -- Only sub-folders below the root.

 5) Enter the names of the root folders in the config file, separated by a pipe character.
 Also, enter a name for the temporary folder that holds the archived files for transfer to the FTP folder.

 6) Add a folder name to the config file that contains your database archive files.
-The utility will directly transfer all files in that folder to the FTP server and place them in the same folder on the FTP server, as all the files above.
+The utility will directly transfer all files in that folder to the FTP server and place them in the same date folder as the other files.

 7) Use the Delete key switch in the config file if you want to clear out these files from the Windows server after they are transferred to the FTP server.